bastian-olea-d/HE_Chile/README.md

 2. In **Paper_Higher_Education.Rmd** file you will find all the code used in the investigation.

-3. Figures are identified with the same number as in the article and the last chunk corresponds to the results of the multinomial logit.
+3. Figures are identified with the same number as in the article, grouped in different chunks.
+There are specific chunks for the Tree-based Regression Model and for the Multinomial Logit

 4. Variables in Table 2 of the article have the following names in the BASE_PAPER.rds database: